Plug and Play FAERS quarterly data files

 Rapidly upload, process, clean, and filter the standard data files from the FAERS public database with a Dataiku Application.Explore !

 The goal of this ready-to-use solution is to accelerate the discovery of potential Adverse Drug Reaction (ADR) signals.
 It enables users to upload quarterly data from spontaneous reporting systems and uses statistical metrics to generate disproportional frequencies of drugs and even pairs across various populations.
 More details on the specifics of the solution can be found on the knowledge base.
+This solution is only available on installed instances.

 The efficiency of post-market drug safety surveillance functions plays a critical role in reinforcing patient safety and securing successful drug launches.
 Compliance in safety reporting and surveillance is a must-meet regulatory requirement (Good Pharmacovigilance Practice) and failure to appropriately report, detect, and address adverse drug reactions can lead to patient harm, drug recall, and significant costs.